 Just like in people, depression and anxiety can affect our dogs.
-Here, our veterinary teams in Ajax and Pickering share some of the symptoms to look for in your pup and how to cheer them up.
+Here, our veterinary teams at Whites Road and Highway 2 share some of the symptoms to look for in your pup and how to cheer them up.

 While it may be surprising, dogs are capable of suffering from anxiety and depression.
 They are intelligent creatures who, like people, experience a wide range of emotions.